 Unfortunately, it’s easy to reach for the wrong foods.
-There is a simple reason behind this: a migraine attack can leave you feeling very low, and food is the simplest source of comfort.
+There is a simple reason behind this: a migraine attack can leave you feeling very low, and food is the most straightforward source of comfort.
 I've definitely used it as such.

-I suppose I’ve also neglected my exercise routine.
-I used to love walking, swimming and going to the gym.
+I’ve also neglected my exercise routine.
+I used to love walking, swimming, and going to the gym.
 As the years have gone by and I’ve become busier with work and the children, I’ve let my exercising regime slip.
 The added pressure of chronic migraine hasn't helped!
 Add lengthy hospital shifts to all that, and you can see why I’m exhausted.
-Honestly, I’m more likely to be found in bed at 9 pm than out enjoying a walk.
+I’m more likely to be found in bed at 9pm than out enjoying a walk.

 Sometimes, I feel like it’s all a vicious circle.
 When I exercise and eat well, it helps to manage my migraine attacks.
 But migraine doesn’t give you much energy to exercise and focus on healthy eating!
-I have let my weight creep up over the years, and it’s definitely affected my self-confidence and body image.
+I have let my weight creep up over the years, which has affected my self-confidence and body image.
 I avoid the camera like the plague and any social circumstances where my weight may make me self-conscious.

 So I am left with two options:

-I decided to go with option two, of course.
+I decided to go with option two.
 Here are my three steps to a healthier lifestyle and a healthier me.

 Step Three is preparing meals ahead when I can.
 Having home-cooked food on hand will help me avoid the temptation to make poor food choices.
-I used to be great at making a food schedule for the week, shopping for the ingredients, and sticking to my chosen recipes.
+I used to be great at making a weekly food schedule, shopping for the ingredients, and sticking to my chosen recipes.

 Nowadays, I try to stick to a plan for family lunches and dinners, but I have days where I’m underprepared.
-This can especially happen on days that I am very tired or on migraine days, so I need to think more about easy yet healthy alternatives.
+This can especially happen when I am exhausted or have a migraine, so I need to think more about easy yet healthy alternatives.

 One idea I have is batch cooking.
-This is when you cook meals in larger quantities, e.g., curry, stew, or chili, and then freeze portions to heat up when you want it later on.
+This is when you cook meals in larger quantities, e.g., curry, stew, or chili, and then freeze portions to heat up when you want them later.

 Again, I used to be great on a Sunday afternoon, preparing for the week ahead and portioning out all my lunches and dinners.
-I think batch cooking is a relatively easy change that’ll hopefully have a good effect.
-Plus, it will be great to have healthy, nutritious meals prepared on migraine days when I need them most.
+Batch cooking is a relatively easy change that takes a load off my busy weekly schedule.
+Plus, it will be great to have healthy, nutritious meals prepared on migraine days (when I need them the most).

-I know that things won't change overnight, and sometimes, things are easier said than done.
-Still, I honestly believe these changes will really have a positive outcome on all aspects of my life.
+I know things won't change overnight, and sometimes, things are easier said than done.
+Still, these changes will positively affect all aspects of my life.

 I have been self-conscious for such a long time and have placed a lot of blame on living with migraine.
 However, now I realize that, yes, having a chronic condition makes things more of a struggle… but it doesn’t make them impossible.

-So, I have to start at the beginning and change one aspect of my life, then gradually increase the adaptions as the weeks go on.
-I’m also grateful that I have places like this platform to share how I feel and be honest about my concerns.
-Chronic migraine affects so much of your life, but I’m hoping to change that.
+I start by changing one aspect of my life, then gradually increase the adaptions as the weeks go on.
+I’m also grateful to have places like this platform to share how I feel.
+Chronic migraine affects so much of my life, but I hope to change that.